tuhouwang/WISpec/README.md

 *  `casename` is the name of current example;

-*  `Src' is the type of sound source, P denotes point source, L denotes line source;
+*  `Src` is the type of sound source, P denotes point source, L denotes line source;

 * `Layers` is the number of the layers of media;